-Things to see and do in Eritrea – Asmara there are few cities so suited to the simple pleasure of walking and exploring as Asmara.
-The climate is perfect, the streets are clean, refreshment is widespread, crime is very rare, the architecture is stunning, the distances are manageable, the sights are varied, and the people are warm.
-Explore the city on foot and discover its many hidden treasures, from 1930s cinemas to futuristic petrol stations, and when you’re tired there’s always a café nearby in which to refuel with a wide selection of drinks and pastries.
+There are few cities suited to the simple pleasure of walking and exploring as Asmara.
+The climate is perfect, the streets are clean, refreshment is widespread, crime is infrequent, the architecture is stunning, the distances are manageable, the sights are varied, and the people are warm.
+Explore the city on foot and discover its many hidden treasures from the 1930s, like stunning buildings Fiat Tagliero.

 To the northeast of Asmara lies the Semienawi Bahri, or ‘Green Belt’ region of Eritrea.
 The area is more commonly known as Filfil and contains the last remnants of Eritrea’s once-abundant tropical forest, home to an impressive array of birds and mammals.
 It is hard to imagine such dense forest exists in this region of Africa.
 The forest thrives on the vast, moist escarpment that links the highland plateau with the burning lowland plains.

-It forms the crossroads between several roads that branch out towards Nakfa, Agordat, and Asmara.
+It forms the crossroads between several roads towards Nakfa, Agordat, and Asmara.
 The town rests in a bowl, the rim of which is formed by the formidable peaks of Lalemba, Ziban, Senkil, Felestaw, Itaber, and Amba Mountains.

 Metera and Senafe

-Best time to visit Eritrea.
+The best time to visit Eritrea

-Do I need Travel Vaccinations for Eritrea?
+Do I need to Travel Vaccinations for Eritrea?